Fat Boys: Film & television

-Making Crushin and Coming Back Hard Again
+Crushin & Coming Back Hard Again

-Hoping to repeat the success of Run-D.M.C. and Aerosmith with the single "Walk This Way" The Fat Boys made a cover version of the song "Wipeout" together with rock group The Beach Boys.
-The single peaked at number 12 on the Billboard Hot 100 and number 10 on the Hot R&B/Hip-Hop Songs.
-The song "Wipeout" reached number 2 on UK Top 100 in September 1987 during a 13-week chart run.
-"Wipeout" was the last song the group members recorded for the album Crushin'.
+Hoping to repeat the success of Run-D.M.C. and Aerosmith's collaboration on "Walk This Way", the Fat Boys covered The Surfaris' 1963 hit "Wipeout" with The Beach Boys.
+The single peaked at number 12 on the Billboard Hot 100 and number 10 on the Hot R&B/Hip-Hop Songs, helping their fourth studio album Crushin' (1987) become the Fat Boys' first Platinum record.
+In the UK, "Wipeout" reached number 2 on Top 100 in September 1987 during a 13-week chart run.
+"Wipeout" was the last song recorded for Crushin.

-The music video for the song begins with an announcement of a boxing match, The Fat Boys and The Beach Boys are attending the match.
-The match is interrupted by a fight.
-In the following scene, The Fat Boys load up a car with swimsuits and then drive off.
+The music video for the song begins with Ray Mancini and Héctor Camacho as guest on a boxing program with the Fat Boys and Beach Boys standing behind them, respectively.
+The program turns into a fight after the retired Mancini states that his only major career regret is not fighting Héctor Camacho.
+In the following scene, the Fat Boys load up a car with surfboards and floaties for a trip to the beach.
 The Beach Boys are driving in a dune buggy through the city.
-Both bands go around the city in the direction of a beach, while they perform the song and invite the inhabitants of the city to come to the beach.
-Meanwhile, at the beach one of The Fat Boys tries to lift a heavy weight and is laughed at by two women because of failure, another playing volleyball and another surfing.
+Both bands go around the city in the direction of the beach, while they perform the song and invite the inhabitants of the city to come to the beach.
+Meanwhile, at the beach Wimbley tries to lift a heavy weight and is laughed at by two women because of failure, Morales playing volleyball and Robinson surfing.
 The Beach Boys on the other hand are DJing in the street.
-At the end of the video they all celebrate at a beach party.
+At the end of the video, they all celebrate at a beach party.

-The group was later approached to record the theme song for A Nightmare on Elm Street 4: The Dream Master (1988), called "Are You Ready for Freddy", which featured Robert Englund performing as Freddy Krueger.

-Their next album called Coming Back Hard Again repeated the formula of the previous one.
-This time, The Fat Boys recorded a cover version of the song "The Twist" with Chubby Checker, who performed it originally in 1960.
+Fat Boys were later approached to record the theme song for A Nightmare on Elm Street 4: The Dream Master (1988), called "Are You Ready for Freddy", which featured Robert Englund performing as Freddy Krueger.
+"Are You Ready for Freddy" was also included on their follow up album, Coming Back Hard Again (1988).
+Coming Back Hard Again repeated the formula of Cruisin and went Gold on the heels of a revamping of "The Twist (Yo, Twist)" with its original artist, Chubby Checker.
 The single peaked at number 16 on the Billboard Hot 100 and number 40 on the Hot R&B/Hip-Hop Songs.
-The song "The Twist (Yo, Twist)" reached number two on UK Top 100 in July 1988 during a 11-week chart run.
+"The Twist (Yo, Twist)" reached number two on the UK Top 100 in July 1988 during a 11-week chart run.
 Another song from the album, "Louie Louie", is a cover version of a 1957 song by American singer Richard Berry.
 The song peaked at number 46 on UK Top 100 on November 5, 1988, for 4 weeks.